Wind wave: Formation

 A fully developed sea has the maximum wave size theoretically possible for a wind of specific strength, duration, and fetch.
 Further exposure to that specific wind could only cause a dissipation of energy due to the breaking of wave tops and formation of "whitecaps".
 Waves in a given area typically have a range of heights.
 For weather reporting and for scientific analysis of wind wave statistics, their characteristic height over a period of time is usually expressed as significant wave height.
 This figure represents an average height of the highest one-third of the waves in a given time period (usually chosen somewhere in the range from 20 minutes to twelve hours), or in a specific wave or storm system.
 The significant wave height is also the value a "trained observer" (e.g. from a ship's crew) would estimate from visual observation of a sea state.
 Given the variability of wave height, the largest individual waves are likely to be somewhat less than twice the reported significant wave height for a particular day or storm.

 Wave formation on an initially flat water surface by wind is started by a random distribution of normal pressure of turbulent wind flow over the water.
 This pressure fluctuation produces normal and tangential stresses in the surface water, which generates waves.
-It is assumed that:
+It is usually assumed for the purpose of theoretical analysis that: